Meet Your Lecturers

 John's research interests include knowledge and information management, particularly in governmental and non-governmental sectors, as well as stakeholder engagement in project and programme contexts and the challenges faced by global virtual teams.
 He has recently worked on a number of action research projects in the non-profit sector, looking at how information communication technologies act as enablers of effective information flow and knowledge sharing.

 Caroline Murphy (Dr)

-Caroline currently researches and lectures with the Department of Personnel and Employment Relations at the Kemmy Business School, University of Limerick.
+Caroline currently researches and lectures with the Department of Work and Employment Studies at the Kemmy Business School, University of Limerick.
 She lectures in Industrial Relations, Human Resource Management and Organisational Behaviour.
 Caroline is a former IRRT funded research scholar and holds a MA (2005) and PhD (2011) from the University of Limerick She previously worked in the logistics and property sectors and performance management consultancy.
 Her current research projects relate to management systems in healthcare settings and precarious employment practices.Profile on KBS site

 Sandra works full-time in industry with over 15 years experience behind her in international project management and continuous process improvement in an e-commerce environment.
 She was awarded her Masters in Project Management in 2003 with first class honours from the University of Limerick and is a practicing Lean Six Sigma Green Belt.